Best Home Insurance in South Dakota for 2026

 Cons

-• Limits on Valuables: Unless you take out more coverage, the new insurer is likely to place a cap on how much they cover for valuables.
+- Limits on Valuables: Unless you take out additional coverage, the new insurer is likely to place a cap on the amount they cover for valuables.

 #7 – Farmers: Best for Claims-Free Homeowners